Capillary wave: Gravity–capillary waves

 When capillary waves are also affected substantially by gravity, they are called gravity–capillary waves.
 Their dispersion relation reads, for waves on the interface between two fluids of infinite depth:

-where $g$ is the acceleration due to gravity, $\rho$ and $\rho'$ are the mass density of the two fluids $(\rho > \rho')$.
+where $g$ is the acceleration due to gravity, $\rho$ and $\rho'$ are the densities of the two fluids $(\rho > \rho')$.
 The factor $(\rho-\rho')/(\rho+\rho')$ in the first term is the Atwood number.

 Gravity wave regime

 For large wavelengths (small $k = 2\pi/\lambda$), only the first term is relevant and one has gravity waves.

 In this limit, the waves have a group velocity half the phase velocity: following a single wave's crest in a group one can see the wave appearing at the back of the group, growing and finally disappearing at the front of the group.

 Capillary wave regime

 Shorter (large $k$) waves (e.g. 2 mm for the water–air interface), which are proper capillary waves, do the opposite: an individual wave appears at the front of the group, grows when moving towards the group center and finally disappears at the back of the group.
 Phase velocity is two thirds of group velocity in this limit.